 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Long View, North Carolina's basic financial statements.
-The individual fund financial statements, budgetary schedules and other schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The Schedule of Expenditures of State Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the State Audit Implementation Act, and is also not a required part of the basic financial statements.
+The individual fund financial statements, the budgetary schedules, and other schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The individual fund financial statements, budgetary schedules, other schedules, and the Schedule of Expenditures of State Awards are the responsibility of management and were derived from, and relate directly to, the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements, or to the underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the individual fund financial statements, budgetary schedules, other schedules, and the Schedule of Expenditures of State Awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The individual fund financial statements, the budgetary schedules, and other schedules are the responsibility of management and were derived from, and relate directly to, the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the individual fund financial statements, the budgetary schedules, and other schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.